-Although 70 percent of the produce consumed in Brazil comes from family agriculture, local farmers on the urban fringes of São Paulo struggle to market their produce and make a living.
-Discouraged, farmers become vulnerable in the face of urban sprawl and sell their land for development.
-In addition to further reducing productive activities in the suburbs, this process aggravates environmental problems that impact the water supply of 5 million people.
+Although 70 percent of the produce consumed in Brazil comes from family farms, urban sprawl makes it difficult for farmers on the outskirts of São Paulo to sell their produce.
+Discouraged, many farmers are leaving farming altogether—often selling their land for development, compounding the problem for other farmers and aggravating environmental problems that impact the water supply for 5 million people.

 “Designing value chains in the city is about connecting the dots.
-We realized that through technology we could address the missing links in the local food production chain.”
+We realized that technology could help us address the missing links in the local food production chain, and engage farmers.”